Temporally Identity-Aware SSD with Attentional LSTM

 \subsubsection{Multi-Step Training}

 We first train an SSD model following \cite{bib:SSD}.
 In the next step, the TSSD is trained based on well-trained SSD.
-We freeze the weights in the network except for AC-LSTM and detection head (i.e., parameters for regression and classification).
-In particular, the ConvLSTM is trained with RMSProp \cite{bib:RMSProp} while the rest of TSSD is trained using SGD optimizer with the initial learning rate is $10^{-4}$ and a decay rate of $0.1$ for $30$ epochs.
-The total iteration number is $40$ epochs at this training step.
+We freeze the weights in the network except for AC-LSTM and detection head.
+In particular, the ConvLSTM is trained with RMSProp \cite{bib:RMSProp} while the rest of TSSD is trained using SGD optimizer with an initial learning rate of $10^{-4}$ and a decay rate of $0.1$ for $40$ epochs.
+The learning rate drops at the $30$th epoch.
 On the other hand, the TSSD should be trained with a sequence of frames, but the frame rates of videos are inconstant.
-Moreover, the motion speed of objects in videos is of a big difference.
+Moreover, the motion speed of objects in videos varies considerably.
 For better generalization, it should not be trained frame by frame.
 Instead, we only choose $seq\_len$ frames in a video for backpropagation in an iteration.
-The $seq\_len$ frames are chosen uniformly based on the start frame $sf$ and skip $sp$, namely, random skip sampling (RSS), which can be formulated as,
+The $seq\_len$ frames are chosen uniformly based on the start frame $sf$ and skip $sp$, namely, random skip sampling (RSS), i.e.,

 where $v$ is the total number of frames in a video, and $R[min, max]$ represents the operation of selecting an integer randomly between $min$ and $max$.
 Finally, the uniform $seq\_len$ frames are chosen with $sf$ as the start frame and $sp$ as the skip.
 In this paper, $seq\_len=8$.
 At this step, the association loss $\mathcal{L}_{asso}$ is not involved.